Aji Pangeran Tumenggung Pranoto International Airport: History

 The construction period was very slow; specialists considered only 2–3-year period was sufficient for this aviation project.
 There was uncertain future of the airport construction after Panitia Pengadaan BSB manipulated the nomination of PT NCR as the contractor.
 It was originally believed that BPKP preferred to keep everything investigated and minimise financial commitments for the project temporarily, therefore stopping all construction.
 In practice, the airport did not finish in time for the investigation.
 However, the government of East Borneo gave an additional year's deadline.

 Construction of the new airport was only part of the MP3EI Master Plan, which also involved construction of new road and rail links to the airport.
 The detailed design for the airport terminal was awarded to Arkonin, with Airmas Asri as specialist designers for airport related aspects.
 The terminal characterised by wingspanned curve roof and solar-powered rooftops.
 Project architects were PT Waskita Karya.
 The airport was Indonesia's second-best airport construction project, according to Indonesia.go.id.

 The airport was officially opened in an opening ceremony by President of Indonesia Joko Widodo and Governor Awang Faroek on 24 May 2018, concluding the twelve-year construction that cost US$0.4 billion.

 On 30 April 2019 at 10:35, Vatican ambassador Piero Pioppo, landed at the new airport and became the first ambassador to arrive at the new airport.

 On 18 November 2019, Malaysian ambassador Zainal Abidin Bakar, landed at the new airport and became the second ambassador to arrive at the new airport.
 On 17 December 2020 at 10:21 Samarinda Time, AirAsia flight QZ 981, carrying its Head of Government Relations, Eddy Krismeidi, landed at the new airport and became the first Malaysian airline to arrive at the new airport.

-AirAsia (flight QZ981) became the first Malaysian airline to touch down at Samarinda International Airport.